 ‘Hold The Line’ is undoubtedly the trickiest song to play on this list.
 However, the level of drumming is still attainable for beginners.
 It has a 12/8 groove with some varying bass drum patterns.

 It’s a great track to develop the 12/8 shuffling feel on the drums.
 It’s quite a fast tune, so you’ll need to build up your endurance to keep the beat going.

-Keys to Learning Songs
+Easy Drum Songs & Keys to Learning them

 The most important skill for any musician is having the ability to listen well.
 Before you play music, you need to listen to it.
 When you have great listening skills, you’ll notice how songs are easier to play along to.
 This is because you’ve listened to the track and you will know exactly what you need to add to it to make it better.

 When learning a song, listen to it as much as possible before trying to play along with it.
 It will make the whole process a lot smoother.
 This is advice that drummers of all levels should follow.

 Muscle memory is one of the biggest aspects of drumming.
 When you watch a pro drummer play, you’ll see that their hands just move and it doesn’t look like they’re even thinking about what they’re playing.
 This is because they’ve taken the time to develop their muscle memory with patterns on the drums.